BKR or EVR: What Does a Mortgage Lender Really See?

 • or legal action

-In many cases a solution is reached without legal proceedings.
+In many cases a solution is reached without procedure.

 Conclusion: a registration does not automatically mean 'no'

-A BKR or EVR registration does not have to be a definitive barrier to a mortgage.
-What matters is context, time and proportionality.
-Rejections are regularly based on assumptions or standard policy, while a tailored approach is required.
+A BKR or EVR registration does not have to be a definitive block for a mortgage.
+What counts is context, time and proportionality.
+Rejections are regularly based on assumptions or standard policies, while customization is required.

-Therefore, have it assessed first what a mortgage lender really sees — and what can be legally rectified.
+Therefore, first have an assessment of what a mortgage lender really sees — and what can be legally corrected.

 Frequently asked questions